 A student who causes a disruption in the classroom, on school property or vehicles, or at school-related activities may be subject to discipline actions.

-School officials, the reporting teacher, and the student’s parent will develop a behavior modification plan for a student who causes a disruption in the classroom, on school property or vehicles, or at school-related activities for a second time during the school year.
+School officials, the reporting teacher, and the student’s parent or guardian will develop a behavior modification plan for a student who causes a disruption in the classroom, on school property or vehicles, or at school-related activities for a second time during the school year.

 COLLEGE TESTING PROGRAM